Itamar Ben-Gvir: Personal life

 Ben-Gvir is married to Ayala Nimrodi, a distant relative of Ofer Nimrodi, the former owner of the Maariv daily newspaper.
-The couple has five children, and they live in the Israeli settlement of Kiryat Arba/Hebron, which is deemed illegal under international law, in the Israeli-occupied West Bank.
+They met around 2002 when Nimrodi was 15 and Ben-Gvir was 26 and married in 2004.
+Reportedly, the couple visited the grave of Baruch Goldstein, a mass murderer, on their first date.
+The couple has six children, and they live in the Israeli settlement of Kiryat Arba/Hebron, which is illegal under international law, in the Israeli-occupied West Bank.